Prominent Hill mine: History

 Oxiana Limited developed the mine from August 2006, having first got involved in the project in 2003 and having bought its partner, Minotaur Exploration Limited in 2005.

 The mine went into production in February 2009.
 The mine was opened in May 2009 by South Australian Premier Mike Rann.
 The development included an open-pit mine, a conventional grinding and flotation processing plant, a permanent village to accommodate the workforce and construction of a haulage road, power line and bore field.
 There are two underground mines accessed through the open pit.
 The Malu mine extends vertically below the bottom of the open pit.
 The Ankata mine opened in 2012 and is about 2 km west of the main mine.
 Ankata means dragon lizard in a local indigenous language.
 It is accessed from a decline portal in the pit wall to access a deposit removed from the main one.

 Resources of the deposit are 152.8 Mt at 1.18% Cu, 0.48 g/t Au and 2.92 g/t Ag plus 38.3 Mt at 1.17 g/t Au of non-sulfide ore.

 In contrast to the Olympic Dam deposit, an iron oxide copper gold deposit of similar age about 200 km to the southeast of Prominent Hill, uranium values do not exceed 150 ppm and therefore uranium recovery is not economical.

 The mine was part of the sale of its assets by Oz Minerals to China Minmetals, majority-owned by the Chinese state, but was blocked by the Australian Government, which cited national security concerns since Prominent Hill was within a sensitive military area.
-Subsequently, the sale of the other Oz Minerals mines went ahead after Prominent Hill was excluded, and it became owned by BHP instead.
+Subsequently, the sale of the other Oz Minerals mines went ahead after Prominent Hill was excluded.
+It is currently owned by BHP following its acquisition of Oz Minerals in 2023.